Hyra/mindthecode.com/_posts/2012-02-11-spotify-preview-build-expired.markdown

 ---
-title: "Spotify Preview Build expired"
+title: Spotify Preview Build expired
 description: The Spotify Preview build has expired
-tags: ['spotify']
+tags:
+  - spotify
-publishDate: 2012-02-11
+publishDate: 2012-02-11T00:00:00.000Z
 layout: post
 header: spotify.gif
 ---

 Today I decided to tinker some more on our Spotify App, only to find that the Preview Build had expired, and was not gonna launch.
 Period.
 Great, so now what?

-## Small update
+# Small update

 From IRC:

 > chiel: Hi guys, just a small update about the expired preview build we're aware of the issue and will put a new one up today however, we're in San Francisco for a hackday, where it is now 8.30am, so bear with us for a moment.

-## Back to basics
+# Back to basics

 I downloaded the normal user version, and obviously my application didn't fully work.
 Most noticably the `application` node had disappeared from the `models` class, even though it's still present at the developer resource page.